Lissy93/fetch-tweets/README.md

 // Create a new object and pass in keys and optional additional options (see below) var fetchTweets = new FetchTweets(apiKeys);
 ```
+The above code: includes the fetch-tweets module, creates a new instance and passes in your Twitter API keys.

 ## Fetching Tweets by keyword(s)
 There are two methods of selecting Tweets by keyword, using Twitter search API.
 * Single paramater string containing the search term
 * Single paramater JSON object containing options

 ### Simple example
 ```
 fetchTweets.byTopic('JavaScript', function(results){
    console.log(results); // Do whatever with the results });
 ```
 There are a series query operators that can be used inside this string parameter, such as fetching Tweets containg multiple keywords.
 To view a list of query operators click here.

 ### Specifying more options
 You can also search for Tweets by passing in a JSON object containing options set by the Twitter API.
 There is an extensive list of options such as dates, locations, languages and popularity.
 For example: